-The Monmouth County Regional Health Commission No. 1 (MCRHC) provides public health services to twenty towns in Monmouth County.
+The Monmouth County Regional Health Commission No. 1 (MCRHC) provides public health services to twelve towns in Monmouth County.

 Our overall concern and focus is to protect the health of all communities we serve.
 That’s why it is written in our mission statement that MCRHC will

 1) Prevent or reduce disease or injury,